nickbrandt/GitLab/doc/administration/geo/replication/high_availability.md

 ### Step 4: Configure the Frontend Application servers on the Geo Secondary

-In the architecture overview there are two machines running the GitLab application services.
+In the architecture overview, there are two machines running the GitLab application services.
 These services are enabled selectively in the configuration.
-Additionally the addresses of the remote endpoints for PostgreSQL and Redis will need to be specified.

-On the secondary, the remote endpoint for the PostgreSQL Geo database will be specified.
+Configure the application servers following [Configuring GitLab for HA][app-ha], then make the following modifications:

 1. Edit `/etc/gitlab/gitlab.rb` on each application server in the secondary cluster, and add the following: